Climate activist Harjeet Singh's company calls ED action baseless, biased | Law-Order

 The agency said it was also probing the source of funds for Singh's visits to Pakistan and Bangladesh during 2025.

-''The company was established using the founders' personal savings and loans, including by mortgaging their only home, reflecting their long-term commitment to environmental and social causes," the company said in its statement.
+''The company was established using the founders' personal savings and loans, including by mortgaging their only home, reflecting their long-term commitment to environmental and social causes," Satat Sampada said in its statement.

 ''SSPL's consultancy and management services expanded after Mr Singh left his full-time employment in 2021 to engage more actively with the organisation,'' it said.